MrZeroUp/MrZeroUp/README.md

-## Greetings, Ladies and Gentlemen 👨‍💻🌐.
+## Greetings, Ladie's and Gentlemen's 👨‍💻🌐.

 #